As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The material you want to use for your floor can affect how much your flooring might be.
 You will probably pay between $1500 for vinyl and up to $5000 for tile to fill the same space.

 If you also need to renovate your walls, much of that will depend on the space you want.
 Don’t use concrete unless you coat it because it won’t insulate well.
 Wood or insulated drywall is usually better.
-Renovating your walls for your wine cellar will cost between $1,000 and $3,000.
+Renovating the walls for your wine cellar will cost between $1,000 and $3,000.

 Factor #5: Lighting